JuliaPhylo/SNaQ.jl/docs/src/man/fixednetworkoptim.md

 * edge lengths estimated with SNaQ are in coalescent units instead of calendar time, and necessarily include estimation error;
-* an edge with a true length of 0 may be estimated to have a non-zero length in coalescent units due to errors in estimated gene trees, to explain some degree of apparent gene tree discordance;
+* an edge with a true length of 0 may be estimated to have a non-zero length in coalescent units due to errors in estimated gene trees, to help explain gene tree discordance;
-* an incorrect topology may result in edges of estimated length 0 (this is known in trees, to force a polytomy);
+* an incorrect topology may result in edges of estimated length 0;
 * and some edge lengths are not identifiable from quartet concordance factors anyway.